This is the best Albania itinerary. We list how you can spend 7 days in Albania. Where to go, what to see, and how long to stay in each place.

 Where To Stay In Sarandë

-For a hostel with great views, friendly hosts and 20 metres from the sea, choose Hairy Lemon Hostel.
+For a hostel with great views, friendly hosts, and 20 meters from the sea, choose Hairy Lemon Hostel.
 For a top-notch 4-star hotel on the beach, with breathtaking views of the ocean and in proximity to many bars, book at night at Hotel Brilant.

 Where To Eat In Sarandë

 For an authentic meal or coffee next to the ocean, head to Limani Bar & Restaurant.
-This family own restaurant offers fine Mediterranean dining since 1998.
+This family-owned restaurant offers fine Mediterranean dining since 1998.
+Dishes are cheap, and portion sizes are big, a win-win!
 To see the sunset, try SunSet Saranda Restaurant.
-Dishes are cheap and portion sizes are big, a win-win!

 How To Get Out Of Sarandë

-The most convenient way to end a fantastic week through Albania is by leaving from Corfu, in Greece.
-From Sarande you can take a ferry (takes 70 minutes) or a speedboat (takes 30 minutes) to get to Corfu to catch your flight back home.
+The most convenient way to end a fantastic week through Albania is by leaving from Corfu, Greece.
+From Sarande, you can take a ferry (70 minutes) or a speedboat (30 minutes) to get to Corfu to catch your flight back home.

-Depending on the season there are 2 – 13 departures available and ticket prices range from 18 to 24 euros.
-There are three different companies operating the lines, so check for times for each individually: Ionian Seaways, Finikas Lines or Joy Lines.
+Depending on the season, 2 – 13 departures are available, and ticket prices range from 18 to 24 euros.
+Three different companies operate the lines, so check for times for each individually: Ionian Seaways, Finikas Lines, or Joy Lines.

-This post is hopefully giving you enough ideas on how to spend 7 wonderful relaxing, adventurous and history-packed days in this Balkan gem.
+Hopefully, this post gives you enough ideas on how to spend seven wonderful relaxing, adventurous, and history-packed days in this Balkan gem.